Generally, doctors do not prefer hair transplants using body hair. However, in some cases, they may have to perform a hair transplant with body hair.

 The biggest disadvantage you may experience in this process is that your scalp hair is stronger and stronger than your body hair.
 Patients who naturally have hair transplants with body hair are worried about the possibility that these hairs can be easily shed later.
 But if more hair transplants are done than you need, you won’t face such a risk.

 Hair Transplant Using Body Hair Turkey

-If needed, your doctor can use your body hair in hair transplant in Turkey.
+If needed, your doctor can use your body hair in a hair transplant in Turkey.
 However, body hair can provide more density in the transplanted area.
 Your doctor uses the hair in your nape area behind your head as a donor graft.
-If the number of grafts is not sufficient, your doctor will perform hair transplant using your body hair.
+If the number of grafts is not sufficient, your doctor will perform a hair transplant using your body hair.

 Frequently Asked Questions